-Simultaneously, the DSA supports mechanisms of selfregulation and soft regulation, particularly in areas such as combating disinformation, the dissemination of political advertising, and the protection of children.
-Companies are encouraged to develop and apply voluntary codes of a coordinating mechanism among national supervisory authorities and serves as a provider of non-binding technical guidance in the implementation of the Act.
+Simultaneously, the DSA supports mechanisms of self-regulation and soft regulation, particularly in areas such as combating disinformation, the dissemination of political advertising, and the protection of children.
+Companies are encouraged to develop and apply voluntary codes of conduct and practice in these fields.
+[18] One example of a a coordinating mechanism among national supervisory authorities and serves as a provider of non-binding technical guidance in the implementation of the Act.
 The Board is composed of representatives from the Member States, alongside observers from various European institutions such as the European Commission, the European Union Agency for Fundamental Rights, and the European Data Protection Supervisor.